bchtips/bchtips/notes.md

 - refresh open tabs when extension reloads so storage continues working

 ## popup.js
+- sync price/rate with that retrieved by reddit.js

 ## tx.js
 - enable site field when add more sites